I-THE FIRST GODS : ARCHITECTS OF THE COSMOS

 After the initial stabilization of reality, Eryndra discovered an anomaly: existence stagnated without destruction.
 She released part of her essence to generate entities capable of regulating the cycle of birth, destruction, and renewal.

 Buddha was born as the embodiment of enlightenment.
-It represents transcendence, spiritual balance, and liberation from the shackles of the cycle, offering an alternative path to destruction and despair.
+He represents spiritual balance and liberation from the shackles of the cycle.
+He also offers an alternative path to destruction and despair.

 Shiva emerged in return, embodying the destruction necessary to allow rebirth.
 His power is the cosmic fire that consumes worlds so that they can be reborn in a new form.